 Our Biggest Healing Hold-Up

-This base stealer was going to attempt that steal with weak memory of the scalded, bloody, not-gonna-heal mark on his leg.
-His default urge was to steal, and only the coach (or a rain-out) could stop that.
+His default urge to attempt the steal would override his awareness of the scalded, bloody, not-gonna-heal mark on his leg.
+Only the coach could stop that.
 The slide was going to look pretty good, he would probably be safe, but the sticky burn would be dominant again – an annoyance until it was allowed to heal.

 But how was that stubborn wound ever going to heal?

-Whether you’re a baseball fan or not, can you think with me about the emotional or mental defaults you resort to that get you through for the time-being but don’t allow for long-term recovery?
-There’s been so much emphasis on mental health issues in recent months, and rightfully so, but I think many of us (including me) could have written a list of our recurring unhealthy defenses long before Covid confined us.
+There’s been so much emphasis on mental health issues in recent months, and rightfully so, but I think many of us could have written a list of our recurring unhealthy defenses long before Covid confined us.

 Let’s ask ourselves why these default patterns exist that may be robbing our mind’s ability to move passed junk to a place of healing, so we don’t have to keep covering up “wounds.”
 Here are three reasons that relate to our emotional health for us to contemplate: